jbanovetz/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+John Banovetz is a graduate student at Purdue University working in the Time Domain Astronomy Group.
+He specializes in supernova remnants, especially using proper motion measurements to determine the age and explosion center of the remnant.
+He also works on creating 3D reconstructions of supernova remnants for morphological comparisons.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+John also studies diffuse interstellar bands.
+He uses multi epoch observations to gain insights into the origins of the diffuse interstellar band carriers.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/'CV (1).pdf'" "newtab" >}}CV{{< /staticref >}}.